Anaclet12/Anaclet12/README.md

 ---

 ### 💬 My Professional Values
-> **“Data tells a story — my job is to translate it into insight.”**
+> **“Data is everywhere and unstructured — my job is to deal with and translate it into insight.”**
-> I believe in precision, clarity, and integrity — both in numbers and in impact.
+> I believe in documentation, precision and clarity — both in numbers and in impact.
+As a consultant at heart, I’m driven by the desire to help companies and organizations grow through data-driven strategies, using analytics to uncover opportunities, optimize performance, and support sustainable success.

 ---